bastianhs/Tubes1_OogoeDiamonds/README.md

    git clone https://github.com/bastianhs/Tubes1_OogoeDiamonds.git
    ```

+2. Download the game engine from https://github.com/haziqam/tubes1-IF2211-game-engine/releases/tag/v1.1.0
+   Then, put the game engine file (tubes1-IF2211-bot-starter-pack-1.0.1) in the Tubes1_OogoeDiamonds/src directory

-2. Go to the parent directory
+3. Go to the parent directory

    ```
    cd Tubes1_OogoeDiamonds
    ```

-3. Go to the game engine directory
+4. Go to the game engine directory

    ```
    cd src/tubes1-IF2211-game-engine-1.1.0
    ```

-4. Install dependencies with yarn
+5. Install dependencies with yarn
    (if root-workspace error log "husky - .git can't be found" arise, the program can still be run)

    ```
    yarn
    ```

-5. Set up default environment variable
+6. Set up default environment variable

    - For windows